mailbox171/fctfoke-v04/readme.md

 ```

 The output from the above command shows the EXTERNAL-IP for the ingress-nginx Service.
-Make note of the external ip
+Make note of the EXTERNAL-IP

 ### Creating a TLS Secret.